-- It is difficult to make distinction between efficient and inefficient workers. - Workers concentrate more on hour's completion rather than work which hampers the productivity of the organisation. - This system of wage payment restricts the flexibility of labour also even in case of no work is assigned to them but they are liable to complete the time. - There is discontentment among the efficient workers for their efforts are not properly rewarded. - It affects the efficiency of the employees.
-They become laggards over a period of time.
+- It is difficult to make distinction between efficient and inefficient workers. - Workers concentrate more on completion of hours rather than the work, which hampers the productivity of the organisation. - ◆ This system of wage payment restricts the flexibility of labour and even if there is no work is assigned to them, they are liable to complete the time. - ◆ There is discontentment among the efficient workers for their efforts are not adequately rewarded. - ◆ It brings in efficiency in employees because they tend to become laggards over a period of time.